hughrun/ephemetoot/docs/install.md

 ## Configuration file

-Configuration for each user is set up in the `config.yaml` file.
-This uses [yaml syntax](https://yaml.org/spec/1.2/spec.html) and can be updated at any time without having to reload `ephemetoot`.
+By default, configuration for each user is expected to be in a file called `config.yaml` in the path from where `ephemetoot` is run.
+This uses [yaml syntax](https://yaml.org/spec/1.2/spec.html) and can be updated at any time without having to reload/restart `ephemetoot`.

 You can create a config file by hand, but the easiest way to do it is with the `--init` flag: